 A designer of online exhibitions usually goes through a series of decisions, some more difficult than others, from the very beginning of the endeavor.
 These decisions include a number of quite diverse aspects, such as whether the application will have a purely educational character or an edutaining element, whether it will be collaborative or intended for individual use, which is the most prominent way to present exhibits, etc. These important aspects of design are often based on heuristics and experience.
 Although such an ad-hoc approach may be workable for some simple situations, in the general case an explicit and established procedure is needed, such as which are the decisions to be made and who and how decides on design issues.
-In this light, a methodology has been developed that assists the designer of online exhibitions in the early design stages and especially during concept generation.
+In this light, we have developed a methodology that assists the designer of online exhibitions in the early design stages and especially during concept generation.
 The series of decisions are supported by a number of questions the designer is required to answer, as well as a set of tools or techniques for each question.

 The design of online exhibitions is a work of interdisciplinary nature.
-Insulander1 defines the museum as an area of knowledge in which different disciplines meet.
+Insulander (2005) defines the museum as an area of knowledge in which different disciplines meet.
 The interdisciplinary character of museum learning technologies imposes another problem in the study of the field, since different methods, theories, practices and findings gather from the different disciplines.
-Clearly, the disciplines of museology and technology should be considered, since the former provides invaluable knowledge on the artefacts to be presented and how the museum message2 to be conveyed should be shaped, while the latter dictates the means that are available for artefact presentation.
-One has to take into account that during the past years, museums have moved from preserving and displaying artefacts to institutions focused on the education and entertainment of visitors^{3,4}.
-At the same time visitors also report that one of the main reasons they visit physical or online museums is learning, together with entertainment and socialisation5.
+Clearly, the disciplines of museology and technology should be considered, since the former provides invaluable knowledge on the artefacts to be presented and how the museum message (Charitos, et al., 2000) to be conveyed should be shaped, while the latter dictates the means that are available for artefact presentation.
+We should however take into account that during the past years, museums have moved from preserving and displaying artefacts to institutions focused on the education and entertainment of visitors (Falk, et al., 1997; Kelly, 2000).
+At the same time visitors also report that one of the main reasons they visit physical or online museums is learning, together with entertainment and socialisation (Falk & Dierking, 2000).
 To this end, museum curators strive to design and implement exhibitions that offer an educational and at the same time enjoyable experience.
 These principles apply to both physical and online environments; according to the above, the education discipline is rendered directly relevant to the design of online exhibitions.
-Thus, three main disciplines are involved in the design of online exhibitions, namely museology, technology and education (Fig. 1).
+Thus, three main disciplines are involved in the design of online exhibitions, namely museology, technology and education (fig. 1).

 Figure 1.
-Interdisciplinary nature of the design of online exhibitions.
+The interdisciplinary nature of the design of online exhibitions